Organic quality gets a confidence check

 Figures that give the organic sector confidence

 At the same time, recent surveys indicate that scepticism about organic products is already declining again.
-A survey2 by Professor Katrin Zander reveals that, although only around 15 to 30 percent of respondents were completely convinced of the trustworthiness and integrity of organic products, these doubts have diminished significantly since 2019.
+A survey by Professor Katrin Zander reveals that, although only around 15 to 30 percent of respondents were completely convinced of the trustworthiness and integrity of organic products, these doubts have diminished significantly since 2019.

 At that time, around half of the respondents regarded the designation ‘organic’ as a marketing ploy.
 Today, consumers estimate the likelihood of organic products genuinely being organic to be around 60 percent on average – representing a distinct increase in trust.
 The survey also found that a lack of trust in organic labels significantly reduces a consumer’s willingness to pay.
 Consumers who do not have full confidence in the control systems are rarely prepared to pay higher prices for organic products.
 Trust is therefore not just a question of attitude but also an economic prerequisite for the success of organic food.
 Although consumer trust is gradually returning, it hinges on the credibility of organic labels as a reliable indicator of organic quality.